Yao Ramesar

-Dr. Robert Yao Ramesar (born 1963) is a Trinidadian and Tobagonian film director and screenwriter whose work often addresses themes of Caribbean culture and identity.
+Robert Yao Ramesar (born 1963) is a Trinidadian and Tobagonian film director and screenwriter whose films address themes related to Caribbean culture and identity.

 Early years

-In 1963, Ramesar was born in Tamale, Ghana, West Africa, to a Trinidadian father and a Jamaican mother.
+Ramesar was born in Tamale, Ghana, to a Trinidadian father and a Jamaican mother.
 The family lived in Ghana, Trinidad and Tobago, Jamaica, and later Canada, before returning to Trinidad and Tobago in 1971.

 In 1984, he enrolled at Howard University in Washington, D.C., where he studied film production at the School of Communications.
-He graduated summa cum laude with a Bachelor of Arts degree, and later completed a Master of Fine Arts in Film Directing under the mentorship of Ethiopian filmmaker Haile Gerima.
+He graduated summa cum laude with a Bachelor of Arts degree, and later completed a Master of Fine Arts in film directing under the mentorship of Ethiopian filmmaker Haile Gerima.

 Film career

 1990s

-During this decade, he made many of his short films on the culture of Trinidad and Tobago.
-The earliest of his shorts was Mami Wata (1992), the first on-screen depiction of an Orisha feast for the goddess Oshun.
-He went on to do a film series of interviews with the pioneers of the steelband movement, which includes Pan: The Overture (1993) and Pan under the Sapodilla Tree (1994)..
-His work in the short film form also covered many other themes, such as cricket (Spinner's Wicket, 1998), parang (Spanish Time, 1998), and more contemporary subjects, such as the cottage industries created by people living near a garbage dump in Arima (Picking Up the Pieces, 1999).
+Ramesar made 44 short films during the 1990s.
+Some, like the earliest of his shorts Mami Wata (1992) focused heavily on the culture of Trinidad and Tobago, with Mami Wata featuring the first on-screen depiction of an Orisha feast for the goddess Oshun.
+He later filmed a series of interviews with the pioneers of the steelband movement, which includes Pan: The Overture (1993) and Pan under the Sapodilla Tree (1994).
+His work in the short film form also covered themes such as cricket (Spinner's Wicket, 1998), parang (Spanish Time, 1998) and the cottage industries created by people living near a garbage dump in Arima (Picking Up the Pieces, 1999).